ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Experiments

+\parag{Datasets.} We evaluate Re-Depth Anything on three standard benchmarking datasets.
+CO3Dv2~\cite{reizenstein21co3d} contains multi-view images of several objects across 50 categories, with camera poses, 3D point clouds, foreground masks, and depth maps that we utilize as sparse ground truth depth.
+From each sequence with a valid depth map, we randomly selected two images.
+This preprocessing step yielded a total of 80 images from 20 object categories.
+KITTI~\cite{Geiger2013VisionMR} is a large-scale autonomous driving dataset featuring sparse metric depth captured by a LiDAR sensor.
+We randomly sampled 10 images from each sequence in the official validation set, resulting in a total of 130 images.
 ETH3D~\cite{schops2019bad} is a high-resolution benchmark with both indoor and outdoor scenes.
 We randomly sampled ten raw images and their corresponding depth maps from 13 scenes.
-This process resulted in a total of 130 images for evaluation. \paragraph{Evaluation protocol.} We apply the widely adopted metrics for assessing the quality of monocular depth estimation: $\delta_1$, $\delta_2$, $\delta_3$, AbsRel, RMSE, log10, RMSE log, SI log and SqRel.
-We compute these metrics on absolute depth maps, obtained by first finding the least-squares affine fit to the label in disparity, then converting to depth, and subsequently finding the affine fit in depth, as is typical on these benchmarks for relative depth prediction~\cite{Yang2024DepthAV}.
+This process resulted in a total of 130 images for evaluation.

+\parag{Evaluation protocol.} We apply the widely adopted metrics for assessing the quality of monocular depth estimation: $\delta_1$, $\delta_2$, $\delta_3$, AbsRel, RMSE, log10, RMSE log, SI log, and SqRel.
+We compute these metrics on absolute depth maps, obtained by first finding the least-squares affine fit to the labels in disparity, then converting to depth, and subsequently finding the affine fit in depth, as is typical for relative depth prediction on these benchmarks~\cite{Yang2024DepthAV}.